Registration, Grades and Academic Policies | College Catalog

 Work accepted for transfer to Bridgewater College is recorded as credits earned.
 Credits attempted and quality points achieved are not transferred.
 Hence, a student’s GPA, both cumulative and in the student’s major, is only dependent upon work attempted at Bridgewater.

-All College‑approved study abroad credits are received on a Satisfactory/Unsatisfactory basis.
-However, a student may petition the vice president and dean for academic affairs to include all grades earned for cumulative GPA calculations.
+All College-approved study abroad credits are received on a Satisfactory/Unsatisfactory basis.
+However, a student may petition the provost and vice president for academic affairs to include all grades earned for cumulative GPA calculations.

 This grade may be given when a student has been unable to complete the course or has been absent from the final examination because of illness or an emergency situation that is beyond the student’s control.
 The time and conditions for the removal of an I must be approved by the registrar when it is assigned but no later than the sixth week of the following semester.
 In determining the grade point average, credits with a grade of I are not counted as credits attempted.